Jayce-Olson/Gmail-Cleaner-App/README.md

 # Gmail Cleaner Web App

 This is the first web app I ever made.
 It was made before I even attended college.
 With that said, I have learned a lot since the creation of this project.
-My code no longer looks like spagetti, is maintainable, and doesn't involve using JavaScript web sockets for a backend server.
+My code no longer looks like spagetti, is MUCH more maintainable.
 I just wanted to inform you before you dive into this code that this project was made when I was still a Kindergarden level developer.
 If you would like to see code that is more accurate to my current skill level, I have some more projects listed on this Github account.
 Thank you!

 ## Overview: